liaoherui/StrainAMR/README.md

 Add this line:
 `export PATH=$PATH:<yout installation directory>/PhenotypeSeeker/.PSenv/bin`<BR/>
-For example, if my installation dir is `/home/ray/StrainAMR`, then it should be `export PATH=$PATH:/home/ray/StrainAMR/PhenotypeSeeker/.PSenv/bin`<BR/>
+For example, if my installation dir is `/home/ray/StrainAMR`, then it should be<BR/>
+`export PATH=$PATH:/home/ray/StrainAMR/PhenotypeSeeker/.PSenv/bin`<BR/>

 Finally: